ryanmaffey/ryanmaffey.dev/posts/what-is-abstraction.md

 I don't know about you, but I don't find this definition particularly helpful.
 Let's try and make it a bit easier to digest.

-## My Definition
+## My Alternative Definition

 <blockquote>
-    Providing a label to a piece of code that accurately describes the purpose and actions of that logic.
+    "Providing a label to a piece of code that accurately describes the purpose and actions of that logic."
 </blockquote>

 I think that's a bit easier to understand.
 It's also a bit more specific to our use case: programming.